How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 Key Pinch Points

-• Teachers, nurses & engineers often qualify for 10–18% discounts
+• Teachers, engineers & CPAs can qualify for up to 18% discounts

 • Always update your occupation when changing jobs or retiring